gregorwolf/SAP-NPM-API-collection/apis/hdi-dynamic-deploy/README.md

 ```

 **IMPORTANT:** A status code of 200 does not mean that the deployment was successful.
 It just means that the dynamic deployer was able to call the (non-dynamic) deployer.
 If the deployer finished with no errors the `exitCode` attribute of the response is `0`, otherwise it is `1`.
 More detailed information about the deployment can be retrieved from the `messages` attribute of the response.

+### Asynchronous deployment

+Since version 1.7.0 of the dynamic deployer there is a third way to trigger a deployment by sending a HTTP POST request to the url `http(s)://<hostname>:<port>/v1/deploy/to/instance/async`.
+The request body is simply a managed service instance as retrieved from the Instance Manager with a HTTP GET, i.e. the same as for `http(s)://<hostname>:<port>/v1/deploy/to/instance`.
+But instead of waiting until the deployment is done and then returning the results, a GUID is returned.

+This GUID can be used to query the status of the deployment by sending a GET request to `http(s)://<hostname>:<port>/v1/status/:guid` - if the deployment is still running, the response just contains a `status` property.
+If the deployment is finished, the usual response is returned - in conjunction with the `status` property.

 ## How to use it in a multi-target application